reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/README.md

 ---

+### Toward a Psychology of Artificial Empathy
+My journey began with simple representation, reviving historical figures like Gang Se-hwang through digital reincarnation.
+When I moved to the United States, I recreated Choi Jung-hoon, the vocalist of the Korean band JANNABI, as a digital human.
+At first it was an act of admiration, a way to express fandom across distance, but it soon evolved into a deeper question: how does human emotion coexist with intelligent systems?

+That question led to AI ZOO, where I confined digital humans inside transparent spheres and observed how audiences reacted to their emotions.
+Later, in Seon-a’s Family, I transformed my personal longing for reconciliation between my mother and sister, who were distant in real life, into a virtual funeral room.
+I imagined a space where affection might emerge more easily in simulation than in reality.

+While filmmaking often uses illusion to manipulate emotion, this time I used AI itself to deceive the audience.
+Those who were deceived were not naive; they were the ones capable of feeling.
+It made me wonder whether being fooled by artificial emotion reveals a lack of intelligence or a surplus of empathy.
+To feel for something unreal may not mean weakness, but humanity.

+This became the center of my research.
+I began to see deception as a mirror of belief.
+Through collaborations with Yaloo, I created hybrid posthuman bodies, merging her form with seaweed and reconstructing her grandmother through 3D scanning and motion capture.
+These projects explored the idea of digital immortality and the continuation of affection through data.
+With Scott, I re-created his late mother and ex-lover as generative AI sculptures that responded to audiences in real time, allowing death and simulation to momentarily coexist.

+We know these beings are not real, yet we choose to believe, because belief itself becomes the last bridge to what we have lost.
+Perhaps we need illusion, because only through it can we meet those who are gone.

+In the age of AGI we all become children again, unable to tell what is true or false, real or artificial.
+But to remain human is to keep questioning, even when the illusion feels real.

+When that time comes, I hope we can live alongside our cyborg reflections not with fear but with understanding, finding within their artificial portraits the strength to see ourselves more clearly.

+---

 ## 🧩 Concept
 This series investigates how **digital embodiment** extends human memory, emotion, and identity into virtual spaces.
 Through AI-driven personas and responsive interactions, these projects explore how empathy emerges between human and synthetic life.